CryptoGing/Guide/docs/gettingStarted/piAppPlatform/piAppPlatformSDK.md

 You may name the variable whatever you prefer.
 In this guide, we use `Pi`.
 Now that the window has been initialized, it is time to start utilizing the functions offered by the Pi App Platform SDK.

 ## Functions
-A more detailed explanation of the functionality and use cases for payments and access token are covered in depth within the <a href="../../../importantTopics">Important Topics</a> section.
+A more detailed explanation of the functionality and use cases for payments and access token are covered in depth within the [Important Topics](../../../importantTopics) section.
 This section covers the basics of how to use two Authenticate and Payment functions.

 ### Authenticate
 The Authenticate function will request the Pioneer's scope and return them to the App in the form of a promise.